HIST 5212W: Sport and Ideology in the 20th Century

 InstructorProf.
 Erica Fraser

-Political ideologies tend to dominate histories of the 20th century, especially fascism, communism, liberalism, imperialism, and conservatism, among others.
+Political ideologies tend to dominate histories of the 20th century, especially fascism, communism, liberalism, imperialism, nationalism, and capitalism, among others (depending on how one defines ideology).
 Across that spectrum, how a state’s political culture or society defines sport, fitness, movement, physical dis/ability, and health consistently reflects the broader ambitions of that state and society.
-While we might be tempted to assume that only authoritarian regimes attempted to control sport and fitness this way (such as with the image above and made famous by the Big Brother-directed calisthenics in Orwell’s 1984), sport and politics do routinely mix, and are imbued with particular meanings, by states invested in a variety of ideologies.
+While we might assume that only authoritarian regimes attempted to control sport and fitness this way (such as with the image above and made famous by the Big Brother-directed calisthenics in Orwell’s 1984), sport and politics do routinely mix, and are imbued with particular meanings, by states invested in a variety of ideologies.

-We will consider several mini case studies from particular countries and sports, such as the Olympics in Nazi Germany, football in the USSR, cycling in France, hockey in Canada, baseball in the United States, and more, but we will also take a broader intellectual and historiographical approach to the questions outlined above.
+We will consider several mini case studies from particular nations, states, and sports, such as the Olympics in the USSR, football in Germany, track and field in the United States, hockey in Canada, the Paralympics in Japan, lacrosse in Indigenous communities and more, but we will also take a broader intellectual and historiographical approach to the questions outlined above.

 I am a historian of the Soviet Union, and we will focus mainly on the Soviet Union and Europe in this class, with some examples from North America and other parts of the world when possible.
 You are welcome to pursue research topics on ideologies or parts of the world we have not studied in class, so long as they complement our theoretical work and the course themes.